 Expectations can have a positive or negative effect.
 They can be ingrained and subconscious, or environmental – repeated exposure to certain behaviours makes people expect that they will continue forever.

 Allowing negative expectations to continue unchallenged will not help you reach your goal.
 I’m talking about the expectations of your partner, your kids, everyone.
 And YOUR expectations too.
-It’s very important to think carefully about the ramifications of your own expectations of the members of your household.
-Are they are helping your household to work together or causing conflict?
+It’s very important to think carefully about the impact of your own expectations of the members of your household.
+Are your expectations helping your household to work together or causing conflict?

 What Is Your Goal?